Dash-Industry-Forum/Dash-Industry-Forum.github.io/content/news/v5-updates.md

 ### Audio Amendment to Guidelines for Implementation: DASH-IF Interoperability Points, Version 4.3

 ### DASH-IF implementation guidelines: content protection and security
+This document is an update to the "Content Protection and Security" section of the DASH-IF IOP Guidelines version 4.3.
+The scope remains the same, giving guidelines for interoperable behaviors of clients in front of well-formed encrypted content.
+Compared to IOP 4.3:

+* Updated encrypted content constraints for supporting CMAF.
+This includes the addition of the cbcs scheme support and recommendation for encrypting content when available using both cbcs and cenc protection schemes.
+* Clarified periodic reauthorization mechanisms and separating the topic of key hierarchy from periodic reauthentication.
+The two are now separate chapters.

+In addition, this document:
+* Introduces an optional license request model that describes how an application can retrieve, using some simple HTTP requests, a license.
+It is flexible enough so that the requests can embed or not authorization tokens allowing license servers to generate the rights.
+Two elements are defined for supporting the license request model.
+These elements are namely the laurl (license acquisition server URL) and authzurl (Authorization server URL).
+* Explains how a platform that supports EME can, from the platform capabilities discovery, DRM selection to authorization tokens acquisition, generate a license request.

 ### DASH-IF Implementation Guidelines v2.3: Content Protection Information Exchange Format (CPIX)
+CPIX continues supporting the interoperability between packager and DRM servers when it comes to the exchange of content protection information.
+Building on the feedback received from the Industry, CPIX has been updated for integrating required enhancements and bug corrections.

+* Because of CMAF support for both the CENC cenc and cbcs encryption schemes, CPIX has been updated for carrying this information attached to a Content Key.
+In addition guidelines have been given when using the same Content Key with different encryption schemes.
+* Some extensions defined outside of DASH-IF have been integrated in the CPIX namespace, allowing a better alignment in the Industry.
+A version number has, as a consequence, been added.
+This allows external entities to enforce using the latest version of CPIX hence deprecating their proprietary extensions.